 Pennsylvania Legalizes Sports Betting — Pending Change in Federal LawBy Brett Smiley | Published: October 31, 2017 at 2:16 pm

-Pennsylvania Governor Tom Wolf on Monday put pen to paper on HB 271, which legalizes sports betting in the Keystone state pending a change to federal law that would permits a state to license and regulate sports wagering.
+Pennsylvania Governor Tom Wolf on Monday put pen to paper on HB 271, which makes PA sports betting legal pending a change to federal law that would permits a state to license and regulate sports wagering.

 Currently the 1992 federal law known as PASPA effectively bans states other than Nevada from licensing and regulating sports betting.
 The constitutionality of PASPA is central to a battle to an ongoing case in the United States Supreme Court (SCOTUS) between the state of New Jersey and the NCAA and major professional sports leagues.